therealPaulPlay/OpenGuessrEducation/README.md

 + Highlight important words in **bold** using ```<b>word</b>```.
 As a rule of thumb, every concept should be understandable by just reading the words in bold.
 + Make use of article tips and article guides, but don't put too many inside of a guide.
 Ensure that content > components.

+## Writing a Country Article
+Country Articles are quite similar to Guides.
+Therefore, please refer to the ```Guide Structure Rules``` from the previous paragraph.
+However, there are some differences:
++ Don't include Guide Quizzes: Guide Quizzes are **not** meant for Country Articles.
++ Don't use a H1 heading.
+The name of the country will be added as a H1 automatically.

+## Markdown-To-Code Converter
+To write Guides or Articles more easily and to get to know the structure rules, you can try out the [Markdown-To-Code editor](https://education.openguessr.com/tools/markdown-to-code).

 ## The Map
 The map component (Map.svelte) has a bunch of parameters.
 Let's go over the most important ones: